-1. I only need to contribute up to the maximum company match
+1. The worst of all 401k misperceptions: I only need to contribute up to the maximum company match

 Many participants believe that their company is sending them a message on how much they should contribute.
 As a result, they will only contribute up to the maximum matched contribution percentage.
 In most plans that works out to be only 6% in employee contributions.
 Many studies have indicated that participants need to average at least 15% in contributions each year.
 To dispel the most common of all 401k misperceptions, and motivate participants to contribute something closer to what they should, plan sponsors should consider stretching their matching contribution.

 2. It is OK to take a participant loan

 I have had many participants tell me, “If this were a bad thing why would the company let me do it?”
 Account leakage via defaulted loans is one of the reasons why some participants never save enough for retirement.
 In addition, taking a participant loan is a horrible investment strategy.
 Plan participants should first explore taking a home equity loan, where the interest is tax deductible.
 Plan sponsors should consider curtailing or eliminating their loan provisions to eliminate one of the most misunderstood of all 401k misperceptions.

 3. Rolling a 401k account into an IRA is a good idea